When to plant Coreopsis in Pitkin County, CO

 Pitkin County, Colorado is in USDA Hardiness Zone 5a.
 The average last spring frost is June 16 and first fall frost is September 7.

-Pitkin County County sits in USDA Zone 5a.
+Pitkin County sits in USDA Zone 5a.
 Coreopsis grows reliably in zones 3a through 9b, so it's a good fit here.

-Can Coreopsis grow in Pitkin County County's climate?
+Can Coreopsis grow in Pitkin County's climate?

 Your Pitkin County Garden Planner — Free